-After you made a selection in a dataset, the system will automatically choose the type of visualization which better fits your selection.
-However, you can switch between different visualization types on the right panel.
+Use visualizations to make numerical data more simple to perceive.
+After you make a selection in a dataset, Knoema will populate the type of visualization which best fits the data in your selection.
+You can switch between different visualization types from the right panel.

-There are several visualizations types available for selection in the Dataset Viewer: chart, table, map, bubble chart, treemap, ranking, and pictogram chart.
-There are also multiple types of charts available for use: line, spline, column, bar, and area (including stacking and percentage stacking), pie, donuts, and radar.
+There are several visualizations types available in the Dataset Viewer: chart, table, map, bubble chart, treemap, ranking, and pictogram chart.
+There are also multiple types of charts available: line, spline, column, bar, and area (including stacking and percentage stacking), pie, donuts, and radar.

 - Line (1) and spline (2) charts are usually used to show one or several time-series in dynamics, for example, US GDP per capita.

 - Column charts (3) are generally used to show change, for example, US GDP growth.
 You can see both negative and positive changes.
 Area charts (4) can also be used for this purpose.

 - Bar charts (5) can be used to view several elements measured in comparable units.
 For example, middle east countries account balance in 2017.

 - Use a pie (6) or donut chart (7) to show the breakdown of some totality representing 100 percent, for example, China value added by sectors.
 You can also use a stacking column (8, 9), bar (10, 11), or area chart (12, 13) for this purpose.
 This shows composition in dynamics.